Skip to main content

 An immediate annuity will start making payments within the first year or as soon as 30 days, depending on your contract.
 A deferred annuity allows you to accumulate funds with an option to convert to income later.

-Deciding if a deferred annuity is right for you depends on the amount of money you have to invest and when you want to start receiving payments when you need to access your funds.
+Deciding if a deferred annuity is right for you depends on the amount of money you have to invest, when you want to start receiving payments and when you need to access your funds.

 Amica offers the following annuities:

-• A Multi-Year Guaranteed Annuity (MYGA) is similar to bank CDs, and may be an option for those closer to retirement.
+• A Multi-Year Guaranteed Annuity (MYGA)4 is similar to bank CDs, and may be an option for those closer to retirement.
 With an Amica MYGA, you can make a minimum $5,000 lump-sum contribution, with an option to add money in the first year, which grows tax-deferred with a guaranteed interest rate, typically lasting three to seven years.
 At the end of the guarantee period, you can withdraw your money, renew for a new guarantee period or convert your annuity to income.

 • A Flexible Premium Deferred Annuity4 (FPDA) is a way to save money over time by opening an account now with a minimum contribution of $5,000, and then making contributions on your own schedule until you retire.
-You can then later withdraw your funds or convert it to income at a later date.
+You can then withdraw your funds or convert it to income at a later date.

 • A Single Premium Immediate Annuity5 (SPIA) may be an option if you’re retired or close to it.
-With an SPIA, you can convert a lump sum of money into a guaranteed stream of payments immediately.
+With a SPIA, you can convert a lump sum of money into a guaranteed stream of payments immediately.

 Benefits of annuities

 Annuities come with several advantages that you won’t get with a 401(k), IRA or savings account.
-There are several pros and cons of annuities to consider.
+There are several pros and cons of annuities to evaluate.
 Consider these benefits when deciding if an annuity is right for you.

 • Stability: Accumulate your funds on a stable basis, with the option to withdraw your money or convert it to income later.